rosemash/omegle-lua/README.md

 ## Starting a Conversation

-When you call the root library object (e.g. `omegle()`) it begins a new chat and returns an object representing that chat.
+When you call the root library function, e.g. `omegle()`, it begins a new chat and returns an object representing that chat.
 The chat object immediately begins listening for events.
-It is the server's responsibility to match you with a stranger, and will send the relevant events as matchmaking commences.
+It is the server's responsibility to match the chat with a stranger, and will send the relevant events when a match is found.

 If you pass a table of interests to the root library object, e.g. `omegle{"fiction", "literature", "drama"}`, it will connect using those interests.
 Unlike the website, there is no timeout on this.